papiodesu/leptos_book/src/view/05_forms.md

     }
 }

-// This 「main」 function is the entry point into the app
+// This "main" function is the entry point into the app
 // It just mounts our component to the <body>
-// Because we defined it as 「fn App」, we can now use it in a
+// Because we defined it as "fn App", we can now use it in a
 // template as <App/>
 fn main() {
     leptos::mount::mount_to_body(App)